 Harvard and Floy Harp founded Harps in 1930.
 They started the first store with $500 in cash that Harvard had saved while working in the citrus industry in California.
 The first store was Harps Cash Grocery and was located in Springdale, AR.
 Over the next 34 years they remodeled, expanded, and moved to bigger buildings as their business continued to grow.

-With 72+ stores in Arkansas, Oklahoma and Missouri, the Company has aggressive growth plans.
+With 84 stores in Arkansas, Oklahoma and Missouri, Harps has aggressive growth plans, including adding stores in Kansas in 2016.
 The Company's strategy has been to differentiate itself from the competition based on quality, service, and freshness at competitive prices.
 The Company promotes no solution/no sodium added fresh beef, pork and chicken.
-With customized cakes, Martha Harp fried chicken, donuts and rolls; the Harps’ name signifies quality.
+With customized cakes, Martha Harp fried chicken, donuts and rolls, the Harps name signifies quality.
 Combining that image with employee-owned service, Harps has become one of the grocery industry’s most recognized independent chains and is a national success story for grocery companies competing against Wal-Mart.

 Mr. Antz started with Harps in April 1987 as MIS Director.
-He was promoted to Vice-President of Information in 1998 and to Vice-President of Finance and Administration in 2000.
+He was promoted to Vice President of Information Systems in 1998 and to Vice President of Finance and Administration in 2000.
 He has an MBA degree from the University of Texas at Austin and a BSE from the University of Pennsylvania.
-Jim serves on the Board of Directors of the Arkansas Grocers and Retail Merchants Association.
+Jim serves on the Board of Directors of the Arkansas Grocers, Retail Merchants Association and Samaritan Community Center.
 Jim lives in Springdale with wife, Margaret, and has two sons.
 He attends Fellowship Bible Church in Rogers.

-Mike received a BA degree from the University of Illinois, and came to Fayetteville in 1979 to attend graduate school at the University of Arkansas.
-He started to work at the Harp's General Office in 1983 as Scanning Specialist.
-He was later promoted to Director of Store Systems, and then to Vice-President of Store Systems.
-Outside of Harp's, Mike is involved with Rogers Little Theater, and also serves on the board of Hope Cancer Resources, a Northwest Arkansas non-profit organization whose mission is to provide service and assistance to local cancer patients.
-Mike has a son who lives in Little Rock with his wife and children, and a daughter who lives in Northwest Arkansas.
+Mike graduated with a BA from the University of Illinois in 1978, and came to Fayetteville in 1979.
+He started to work at the Harps General Office in 1983 as Scanning Specialist.
+He was later promoted to Director of Store Systems, and then to Vice President of Store Systems.
+Outside of Harps, Mike is involved with Rogers Little Theater, and has also served on the board of Hope Cancer Resources, a Northwest Arkansas non-profit organization whose mission is to provide service and assistance to local cancer patients.